-A brief yet tense phone conversation between politically connected powerhouse Tom Buchanan (Mark Grant) and a desperate lower class thug named Judd (Eric Scheiner) over Buchanan's bisexual wife Daisy (Jennifer McCartney), her working class lover Lolita (Christy Scott-Cashman) and Bartlesby (Angel Connell), the enigmatic head of Buchanan's personal security force, results in an interlocking series of actions which culminates in a brutal murder.
-Thereafter the Buchanans in a subsequent phone conversation grapple with the fallout from the crime, its alleged resolution, and the effect the incident has had on their open marriage.
+A brief, tense phone conversation between politically connected powerhouse Tom Buchanan and a desperate lower-class thug named Judd over Buchanan's bisexual wife Daisy, her working-class lover Lolita and Bartlesby, the enigmatic head of Buchanan's personal security force, results in an interlocking series of actions which culminates in a brutal murder.
+Thereafter the Buchanans, in a subsequent phone, conversation grapple with the fall-out from the crime, its alleged resolution, and the effect the incident has had on their open marriage.
 Written by

 Im currently a Cinema Production major and Ithaca College.
 I have taken many film classes including Hollywood and American Cinema and Film Aesthetics and Analysis.
 When i saw this film not only was the cinematography rubbish but the sound quality was more then horrible.
 A previous reviewer said that this compares to that of early Hitchcock.
 I think that statement is a punch at Hitchcock's career as a director.
 Hitchcock was an important director of his time and this is no where near his talent level.
 Overall "Beneath the Veneer of a Murder" was almost a disgrace to the experimental film class.
 Thought the idea was "unique" i have seen similar techniques used in other experimental films which proved to be successful unlike in this film.

 2 of 2 people found this review helpful.

 Was this review helpful to you?